fish-shell/fish-shell/doc_src/cmds/path.rst

   # The same thing, but using find (note -maxdepth needs to come first or find will scream)
   # (this also depends on your particular version of find)
+  # Note the `-z` is unnecessary for any sensible version of find - if `path` sees a NULL,
+  # it will split on NULL automatically.
   find . -maxdepth 1 -type f -executable -print0 | path real -z

   set -l paths (path filter -p exec $PATH/fish -Z | path real)